thecodeteam/flocker-drivers/README.md

  This shall create two ubuntu trusty64 host and install all needed iSCSI software on the host

 - Check the status of nodes

 vagrant status (it should print following)

 Current machine states:

 node1                     running (virtualbox)

 node2                     running (virtualbox)

 - Test login to the host
-vagrant ssh node1
+ * vagrant ssh node1
-vagrant ssh node2
+ * vagrant ssh node2

 The node1 gets a preassigned ip address node1: 192.168.33.10 and node2: 192.168.33.11

-- Discover iSCSI XtremIO portal on the host vagrant ssh node1
+- Discover iSCSI XtremIO portal on the host
+ * vagrant ssh node1
-/vagrant/Config/iSCSIDiscover <EMC XtremIO iSCSI Portal IP>
+ * /vagrant/Config/iSCSIDiscover <EMC XtremIO iSCSI Portal IP>
-/vagrant/Config/iSCSILogin <EMC XtremIO iSCSI Portal IP>
+ * /vagrant/Config/iSCSILogin <EMC XtremIO iSCSI Portal IP>
-lsssci (this should print XtremIO as one of the storage arrays) exit vagrant ssh node2
+ * lsssci (this should print XtremIO as one of the storage arrays)
+ * exit
+ * vagrant ssh node2
-/vagrant/Config/iSCSIDiscover <EMC XtremIO iSCSI Portal IP>
+ * /vagrant/Config/iSCSIDiscover <EMC XtremIO iSCSI Portal IP>
-/vagrant/Config/iSCSILogin <EMC XtremIO iSCSI Portal IP>
+ * /vagrant/Config/iSCSILogin <EMC XtremIO iSCSI Portal IP>
-lsssci (this should print XtremIO as one of the storage arrays)
+ * lsssci (this should print XtremIO as one of the storage arrays)

 - Install ClusterHQ/Flocker
-TBD

 - Install EMC Plugin for XtremIO
-TBD

 ## Usage Instructions
 Please refer to ClusterHQ/Flocker documentation for usage.
 A sample deployment and application file for Cassandra server is present with this code.
 - Deploying Cassandra Database on node1:
-vagrant ssh node1
+ * vagrant ssh node1
-flocker-deploy 192.168.33.10 /vagrant/cassandra-deployment.yml /vagrant/cassandra-application.yml
+ * flocker-deploy 192.168.33.10 /vagrant/cassandra-deployment.yml /vagrant/cassandra-application.yml

-The default deployment node on /vagrant/cassandra-deployment.yml is 192.168.33.10. sudo docker ps (you should now see cassandra docker deployed) sudo docker inspect flocker-cassandra (this shall show the volume connected, mounted as file-system on the host)
+The default deployment node on /vagrant/cassandra-deployment.yml is 192.168.33.10.
+ * sudo docker ps (you should now see cassandra docker deployed)
+ * sudo docker inspect flocker-cassandra (this shall show the volume connected, mounted as file-system on the host)

-- Check status of the Cassandra node sudo docker exec -it flocker-cassandra nodetool status (you should get output as below) vagrant@node2-flocker:~$ sudo docker exec -it flocker--cassandra-new-1 nodetool status
+- Check status of the Cassandra node
+ * sudo docker exec -it flocker-cassandra nodetool status (you should get output as below)
+ * vagrant@node2-flocker:~$ sudo docker exec -it flocker--cassandra-new-1 nodetool status

 Datacenter: datacenter1
 =======================
 Status=Up/Down